 Design Within Reach's Studio Proprietor, David Goltl, shares his impressions.

-Provocations: The Architecture and Design of Heatherwick Studio is generously sponsored by the following foundations, corporations and individuals: Graham Foundation for Advanced Studies in the Fine Arts, The Beck Group, Betty and Gerard Regard, Michael Corman and Kevin Fink, Charlene and Tom Marsh, Mr. and Mrs. Edward W. Rose III, Catherine and William Rose, Cindy and Armond Schwartz, and the Goss Michael Foundation.
-Additional in-kind support has been provided by Herman Miller.
+Provocations: The Architecture and Design of Heatherwick Studio was generously sponsored by the following foundations, corporations and individuals: Graham Foundation for Advanced Studies in the Fine Arts, The Beck Group, Betty and Gerard Regard, Michael Corman and Kevin Fink, Charlene and Tom Marsh, Mr. and Mrs. Edward W. Rose III, Catherine and William Rose, Cindy and Armond Schwartz, and the Goss Michael Foundation.
+Additional in-kind support was provided by Herman Miller.